mideasvn/FIO-SDK/sample_use_fio_sdk_ios_v1.0/README.md

 B2: Xoá tài khoản đăng ký

 ![](https://s31.postimg.org/gh2f70knf/Screen_Shot_2016_07_29_at_9_16_32_AM.png)

+B3: MIdeas decrypts Identity Token using RSA 2048 algorithm with the private key generated at step 1.
+Then MIdeas will use the public key generated at step 1 to encrypt the following string:

+{" username":"...", " userCredentials":"...", "timestamp": ..., "appId":"...", "code":"..."}

+"code" is generated as below:

+md5(appId + "_" + timestamp + "_" + secret_code)

+The encryption process returns Authentication Token.
+MIdeas will send the Authentication Token to your server via Authentication URL (updated at step 1).

+B4: On your server side, you need decrypt Authentication Token receiving from MIdeas server to get the "code".
+Compare "code" with the following string:

+md5(appId + "_" + timestamp + "_" + secret_code)

+If they are the same, execute authentication with username and userCredentials on your backend.
+Please see sample code writing in Java here:

 ## 4. API HỖ TRỢ NHÀ PHÁT TRIỂN
 ### 4.1	Kiểm tra tài khoản user có tồn tại để thực hiện Call/Chat